 Discuss your time in AJPW; during both tours of duty, were there any similarities or differences?

 Not really.
 I can say that with the biggest stage because of that worldwide media appeal, Vince didn’t do any better business than Baba did.
 When I worked for Baba, it was a phenomenal business that we did in Japan, it was unbelievable.
-Basically, sold out shows everywhere that we went.
+Basically, sold-out shows everywhere that we went.
 Over 200 consecutive sellouts in the Tokyo area.
 It was just phenomenal working over there.

-I went one time as The Trooper and I was totally unprepared for that style.
+I was totally unprepared for that style.
 That stiff, fast-paced, more snug type style with the false finish after false finish after false finish.
 I just wasn’t prepared for that.
 But when I went back as The Patriot, I was more seasoned, I had more experience under my belt and I was able to adapt to that style better.

 Both times that I was there, nothing had changed from a style point.
 Nothing had changed from the way the company had done business.
 But when I went back a second time I was elevated to a higher level than I was the first time.
 They pushed the fool out of me the first time.
-They had given me a mega push, but when I went back I was teamed up with Kobashi and teamed up with Johnny (Laurinaitis) Ace.
+They had given me a mega push.
+When I went back I was teamed up with Kobashi and teamed up with Johnny (Laurinaitis) Ace.
 I was able to get a victory over Kawada.
 So, they had big things planned for me, but I decided I wanted to take advantage of an opportunity and work for Vince, so I did that.

 Competing for WCW before the Monday Night Wars & with the WWE during it, could you see any difference in working for either promotion during those periods?